jupyterlab/jupyterlab-translate/README.md

 This package is used to generate [language packs](https://github.com/jupyterlab/language-packs) for the JupyterLab ecosystem.

-This pacakge performs the following tasks common on JupyterLab core and external extensions:
+This package performs the following tasks common on JupyterLab core and external extensions:

 * Extract strings from code in `*.py`, `*.ts`, `*.tsx` files.
 * Extract strings from JSON schema files.